AnnaTas77/weather-app/README.md

 # Features

++ Autocomplete feature with matching letters in bold

 + Dark and light mode

-+ A custom pop-up modal box to notify the user if the city name does not exist or if the search field was left empty.
++ A custom pop-up modal box to notify the user if the city name does not exist or if the search field has been left empty.

 + Responsive web design approach used to create content that adjusts smoothly to various screen sizes.